applicaster/developer.applicaster.com/book/ui-builder/android/family-interface.md

 ## Family XML file

-The previous implementation indicated to create multiple setters per Component per CellStyle.
-This new implementation aims to simplify the creation and maintenance of the families with preservation of the current ComponentMetaData class.
-We achieved that by introducing an XML which defines families that contain all of the necessary parameters to create a ComponentMetaData.
+We are introducing an XML which defines families that contain all of the necessary parameters to create a ComponentMetaData.

 <details><summary>Example of XML file</summary>
 <p>